Contact Nick Chalmers, Director of Music & Liturgy to learn more about Annunciation's Ministries.

 Children’s Liturgy of the Word

 We delight in sharing our love for God with the children of our parish.
-Children’s Liturgy of the Word includes Sunday Scripture, group reflection, creed, and intercessions in a setting and style geared toward children, ages 5–11.
+Children’s Liturgy of the Word includes Sunday Scripture, group reflection, creed, and intercessions in a setting and style geared toward children, ages 4–8.
 Children are dismissed from Sunday liturgy before the readings and return to their families before the Eucharist begins.
+Volunteer for Children's Liturgy of the Word Program.

 Environment /Church Decoration